FreGitHu/pxt-sample/README.md

 ### Setup

-The following commands are a 1-time setup after synching the repo on your machine.
+The following commands are a 1-time setup after syncing the repo on your machine.

 * install [node.js](https://nodejs.org/en/)